 Why Humanities Core?

-You’ll learn practical skills for any major: how to take notes and study for exams, to conduct research online and at the university library, and to revise and present your work to academic, professional, and general audiences.
-You’ll even maintain a website to share your thoughts and research findings, a key advantage in contemporary digital literacy.
+You’ll learn practical skills for any major: how to take notes and study for exams, to conduct research online and at the university library, and to revise and present your work to academic and professional audiences–and to broader online publics.
+You’ll even design and maintain a website to share your thoughts and archive your research findings, a key advantage in contemporary digital literacy.

 “Taking HumCore was undoubtedly the best decision of my freshman year.”